 Ann Li

-Creating relatable, immersive experiences which provoke reflection on our roles in the natural world and relationships with it
+Immersive, multisensory museum experiences which provoke reflection on our relationships with the natural world

 Role